Equipment and car tax deductions: the advantage of being a business owner

 If you buy tools, equipment or other assets for your business, you may be able to claim a deduction for some or all of the cost.

 Depreciation deductions could be eligible to be claimed on most types of assets as long as it’s used for your business, including:

 You may also be able to claim the cost of repairs and insurance cover on your tools and equipment and any interest on money you borrowed to buy these items.

 Find out more about equipment tax deductions on the ATO website.

 If you use your vehicle exclusively for business, you may be able to deduct the expenses related to owning and using that vehicle.

 If you use your vehicle for both business and personal use, you may be able to deduct the portion used for business.
 You’ll need to keep records to show the business use.
 That could include keeping a logbook to outline when you used the vehicle for business, how many kilometres you drove and where you drove to and from.

 Find out more about deductions for motor vehicle expenses on the ATO website.

 The end of financial year is fast approaching.
 Now is a good time to get your financials up to date and compile a list of your eligible deductions — including receipts of eligible purchases.
-It’s also a good time to get prepared with a tax-effective financial strategy - like the instant asset write off - before it’s too late.
+It’s also a good time to get prepared with a tax-effective financial strategy.

 The benefits of being a business owner can pay off if you take the time to consider your options.
 So when tax time rolls around each year, use it as a tool to help your business succeed.